tedunderwood/biographies/evaluation/hypotheses.md

 42. Arthur Donnithorne, in *Adam Bede* (George Eliot) resembles Alec d’Urberville in *Tess of the d’Urbervilles* (Thomas Hardy) more than either character resembles John Thornton in *North and South* (Elizabeth Gaskell).
 (The first two characters are aristocrats who seduce a young working-class woman; the third character is a mill-owner and a worthy suitor.)

 43. Alice Humphreys, in *The Wide, Wide World* (Susan Warner) resembles Helen Burns in *Jane Eyre* (Charlotte Bronte) more than either character resembles Simon Legree in *Uncle Tom’s Cabin* (Harriet Beecher Stowe).
-(Spiritually-minded, sickly guide/helper figures resemble each other more than they resemble a brutal slaveowner.
-Should not be hard.)
+(Spiritually-minded, sickly guide/helper figures resemble each other more than they resemble a brutal slaveowner.)

 44. Bill Sikes in *Oliver Twist* (Dickens) resembles Long John Silver in *Treasure Island* (Stevenson) more than either character resembles Francisco in *The Pirate* (Frederick Marryat).
 Sikes and Silver are both villains, and Francisco is more or less the hero.
 But this is a relatively challenging test, because that characterological similarity is confounded by similarities of period (Dickens and Marryat are contemporary) and similarities of nautical setting (The Pirate / Treasure Island).